These apple-stuffed pancakes are a heavenly treat that will satisfy your cravings and impress your family and guests.

-If you don’t have left over apple stuffing like I did, you can make the apple mixture fairly quickly.
+If you don’t have leftover apple stuffing from Apple-Stuffed Wontons with Spicy Ice Cream, you can make the apple mixture fairly quickly.

 - 3 Apples